-If you’re adding video to a new timeline, the resolution of your footage doesn’t match with your sequence, Premiere Pro will prompt a pop-up window, suggesting you to change your sequence settings to match the footage.
+If you’re adding video to a new timeline, and the resolution of your footage doesn’t match your sequence, Premiere Pro will prompt a pop-up window, suggesting you change your sequence settings to match the footage.
 If you click on “Change sequence settings”, Premiere Pro will automatically change the sequence frame size.

-How to upscale 1080P to 4K in Premiere Pro
+How to upscale 1080P to 4K in Premiere Pro?

 If you need to use 1080P footage in a 4k full HD timeline, right click on your footage in your timeline and select “Scale to Frame Size” option.
 It’ll automatically scale up your 1080p footage to fill your 4K frame size.